yimei-wu/nasa/README.md

 ## Desciption

 Image gallery with NASA picture of the day.
-You can also view photos from different days through the navbar.
+You can also view photos from different days through the buttons in the navbar.